pingcap/docs/tidb-global-sort.md

 > **Warning:**
 >
-> This feature is an experimental feature.
-It is not recommended to use it in production environments.
+> This feature is experimental.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 <CustomContent platform="tidb-cloud">